ViXiVTech/Wordpress-PWA-Pro/readme.txt

 * Click on it and your PWA will be added to your home screen.
 Wait for the install to complete.
 * Go to your home screen and open your PWA.
 Browse into a few pages if you like.
 Close the App.
 * Disconnect from the internet and now open your PWA again.
 You should be able to see all the pages that you previously browsed.
 * Try visiting a page that you did not visit before.
-You should see the page you set as your "Offline Page" in the settings of SuperPWA.
+You should see the page you set as your "Offline Page" in the settings of PWA Pro.

 #### Troubleshooting Your Progressive Web App